Sign In

 Here are a few recommended readings before getting started with this lesson.

-Two events A and B are independent events if the occurrence of either of these events does not affect the occurrence of the other.
+Two events A and B are independent events if the occurrence of one event does not affect the occurrence of the other.
 It is also said that they are independent if and only if the probability that both events occur is equal to the product of the individual probabilities.

-Two events A and B are considered dependent events if the occurrence of either of these events affects the occurrence of the other.
+Two events A and B are considered dependent events if the occurrence of either event affects the occurrence of the other.
 If the events are dependent, the probability that both events occur is equal to the product of the probability of the first event occurring and the probability of the second event occurring after the first event.

 As mentioned above, this principle holds true only if the events are independent of each other.
-If the events are dependent, multiplying the number of possible outcomes for each event will not be correct.
-Considering the previous example, suppose now that the spiral-bound notebooks came only in red.
+If the events are dependent, multiplying the number of possible outcomes for each event will not reflect the actual number of possible outcomes.
+Returning to the notebooks for sale, suppose now that the spiral-bound notebooks only come in red.

-There are still 2 types of notebooks and a total of 3 colors for the non spiral bound notebooks.
+There are still 2 types of notebooks and a total of 3 colors for the ring-bound notebooks.
 However, the possible number of different notebooks a customer may buy is not 2×3=6.
 Rather, it is 4.
-This happens because, in this case, the possible colors for a notebook depend on the type of notebook.
+This happens because the number of possible colors of the notebook now depends on the type of notebook.

-While preparing the raffle, Tiffaniqua considered inviting everyone who buys a ticket to roll a die and toss a coin.
+While preparing the raffle, Tiffaniqua considered inviting everyone who purchased a ticket to roll a die and toss a coin.

 Fundamental Counting Principle |